bitovi/academy/src/react-native/15-using-asyncstorage/using-asyncstorage.md

 ### Setup 2

-✏️ Create **/src/services/DataMigration/DataMigration.tsx** and update it to be:
+✏️ Create **src/services/DataMigration/DataMigration.tsx** and update it to be:

 @sourceref ../../../exercises/react-native/15-async-storage/02-problem/src/services/DataMigration/DataMigration.tsx

-✏️ Create **/src/services/DataMigration/index.ts** and update it to be:
+✏️ Create **src/services/DataMigration/index.ts** and update it to be:

 @sourceref ../../../exercises/react-native/15-async-storage/02-problem/src/services/DataMigration/index.ts

 ### Verify 2

-✏️ Create **/src/services/DataMigration/DataMigration.test.tsx** and update it to be:
+✏️ Create **src/services/DataMigration/DataMigration.test.tsx** and update it to be:

 @sourceref ../../../exercises/react-native/15-async-storage/02-problem/src/services/DataMigration/DataMigration.test.tsx

 ### Exercise 2

-TODO
+- Add useEffect to root component, checks if migration needed on app load

+- Using stored data version to determine if migration should run

+- Change from storing whole request to just request.data

 ### Solution 2